spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 **Step 1.** Install **<a href="https://unity3d.com/get-unity/download/archive" data-track-link="Unity Download Link Clicked|product=Docs|platform=Win|label=Win" target="_blank"><strong>Unity 2018.2.14</strong></a>**

+Ensure you install this exact version as other Unity versions may not work with the GDK.

 - Make sure you download the **Installer** version, and select the following components during installation:
   - **Linux Build Support**
   - **Mac Build Support**